taotriad/BabySomnia/README.md

 If you plan to react to their music, here are a few things to keep in mind:

-* Since the Dreamcatcher music videos are story heavy, most reactors seem to have a difficult time focusing on lyrics, music, and music video at the same time; 2 viewings might be a good idea, or just listening to the song first without the video.
+* Since the Dreamcatcher music videos tend to be story heavy, most reactors seem to have a difficult time focusing on lyrics, music, and music video at the same time; 2 viewings might be a good idea, or just listening to the song first without the video.
+  Another option is to pause and rewind.
+No matter what you do there will always be someone who complains.
+Do whatever feels best.
 * Don't spend too much effort on trying to tell the members apart at first.
 That will come with experience.
 * Finding correct lyrics videos, especially with correct line distribution, is tricky.
 * Most of their official music videos have subtitles.
 A few of them have subtitles that are prefixed with the name of the vocalist/rapper performing the current line, which is helpful to get to recognise the members.